dissendahl/flow/README.md

 Hi there.
 This folk exists to demonstrate how the MADDPG implementation in rllib/contrib results in no learning when applied to a specific environment.
 To give some context: The flow project links traffic simulators with Rllib to setup RL based experiments to investigate with autonomous vehicles or traffic lights (More to see below in the original description).

 I want to apply MADDPG to an environment called traffic-light-grid in which RL traffic lights learn to route the traffic efficiently.
 They share the reward, the cumulative delay of all cars throughout the simulation steps in a fully cooperative manner.
-When I employ PPO or DDPG both algorithms learn how to route the traffic quite efficiently, while MADDPG does not.
+When I employ PPO or DDPG both algorithms learn how to route the traffic in one way or another, while MADDPG does not show any learning.
 [Here](https://github.com/dissendahl/flow/tree/master/learning_curves) you can see the learning curves.

 So something with the experiment configuration or the contrib/MADDPG implementation must be off.